Ecstasy remains in the body for about 40 hours.

 How long ecstasy stays in the body varies according to certain personal factors.
 And certain tests can detect MDMA for varying persons of time.
 These are the time frames you can expect with specific types of drug tests:

-- Blood test: Ecstasy may show on a blood test for up to 71 hours, or approximately three days, after last use.
+Ecstasy may show on a blood test for about three days after last use.

-- Urine test: Ecstasy may remain in urine for as long as five days, or 120 hours, after use.
+Ecstasy may remain in urine for about six days after use.

 Pros & Cons of Each Drug Testing Type